Do Pacifiers Reduce the Risk of SIDS? What Parents Should Know

 Consult Your Pediatrician

-Confirm you’re offering it at the right times, like during fussy moments or before naps.
-If your attempts are unsuccessful, consider alternative calming strategies, such as swaddling or gentle rocking.
+Try offering it at the right moments, like during fussy periods or before naps.
+If that doesn’t work, other calming strategies like swaddling or gentle rocking are good options.

-While pacifiers may offer SIDS risk reduction benefits, your baby’s comfort and well-being are paramount.
-Trust your instincts and seek professional advice to confirm your baby thrives.
+If you’re concerned about the refusal, your pediatrician can offer guidance tailored to your child’s needs and development.
+Pacifiers can lower SIDS risk, but your baby’s comfort and well-being come first.
+Trust your instincts and seek professional advice to help ensure your baby thrives.

 Frequently Asked Questions